 1743 - The Life Guards and The Royal Dragoons defeat the French Cavalry at the Battle of Dettingen

 1815 - Both regiments distinguish themselves at Waterloo, capturing Napoleon’s 105th Regiment Eagle.

 1982 - The Blues and Royals support 2 Para at the Battle of Wireless Ridge, Falkland Islands.

 1990 - The Life Guards deploys to the Gulf to support the land war in Kuwait City

 2003-13 - The Regiments deploy to Iraq on Operation Telic & Afghanistan on Operation Herrick.

 The Household Cavalry has a longstanding reputation as an elite battlefield reconnaissance force.
-Its soldiers also act in a ceremonial capacity as the public face of the British Army, & as mounted escort to Her Majesty The Queen.
+Its soldiers also act in a ceremonial capacity as the public face of the British Army, & as mounted escort to His Majesty The King.